DannyBen/victor/examples/README.md

 troll.circle cx: 50, cy: 60, r: 24, fill: 'yellow'
 troll.polygon points: %w[24,50 50,14 76,54], fill: 'red'

+# Append the objects to a new SVG using the << operator
 svg = SVG.new viewBox: '0 0 100 100', width: 100, height: 100
 svg << frame
 svg << troll